-(e) a qualified residential project in which at least 10 percent of the residential units are constructed as and reserved for moderate income housing;

-(f) located in a highlands development credit receiving area or redevelopment area;

-(g) located in a Garden State Growth Zone;

-- (h) a disaster recovery project;

-- (i) an aviation project;

-- (j) a tourism destination project; or

-- (k) substantial rehabilitation or renovation of an existing structure or structures.

-(3) The maximum amount of any redevelopment incentive grant shall be equal to up to 30 percent of the total project costs, except for projects located in a Garden State Growth Zone, in which case the maximum amount of any redevelopment incentive grant shall be equal to up to 40 percent of the total project costs.
-Notwithstanding anything to the contrary contained within this section, the maximum amount of any redevelopment incentive grant with respect to a mixed use parking project shall be up to 100 percent of the total project costs allocable to the parking component of the project, and shall be up to 40 percent of the total project costs allocable to the non-parking component of the project.
-In addition, notwithstanding anything to the contrary contained in this section, the maximum amount of any redevelopment incentive grant for a qualified residential project described in (i) below shall be up to 80 percent of the total project costs allocable to the parking component of the total project costs allocable to the parking component of the total project costs allocable to the parking project costs allocable to the parking project costs allocable to the non-parking component of the total project described in (i) below shall be up to 80 percent of the total project costs allocable to the parking component and up to 80 percent of the total project costs allocable to the non-parking component and up to 80 percent of the total project costs allocable to the non-parking component and up to 80 percent of the total project costs allocable to the non-parking component and up to 50 percent of the total project costs for projects allocable to the non-parking component and up to 50 percent of the total project costs for projects for projects for project costs for projects for project costs for projects for projects for project costs for projects for projects for project costs for projects for projects for project costs for project developed by non-public, for-profit entities, the authority shall consider the effect of the increased grant amount in determining the project financing gap, which shall include utilizing a rate of return on a developer's contributed capital, when used to determine the project financing gap, reflective of the reduced financial risk of the project, as set by the authority : (i) with respect to a mixed use parking project or qualified residential project constructed upon all or a portion of a project site which project site was previously the subject of an award of tax credits pursuant to the "Urban Transit Hub Tax Credit Act," P.L.2007, c.346 (C.34:1B-207 et seq.), as amended by P.L.2009, c.90 (C.52:27D-489a et al.), but those tax credits were not issued, (ii) for entertainment venues with seating capacity in excess of 5,000, (iii) a visitor center within or adjacent to a national historic park, or (iv) a youth center in or adjacent to a national historic park.
+- (e) a qualified residential project in which at least 10 percent of the residential units are constructed as and reserved for moderate income housing; - 33 (f) located in a highlands development credit receiving area or 34 redevelopment area; - (g) located in a Garden State Growth Zone; - (h) a disaster recovery project; - (i) an aviation project; - (j) a tourism destination project; or - (k) substantial rehabilitation or renovation of an existing structure or structures. - (3) The maximum amount of any redevelopment incentive grant shall be equal to up to 30 percent of the total project costs, except for projects located in a Garden State Growth Zone, in which case the maximum amount of any redevelopment incentive grant shall be equal to up to 40 percent of the total project costs.
+Notwithstanding anything to the contrary contained within this section, the maximum amount of any redevelopment incentive grant with respect to a mixed use parking project shall be up to 100 percent of the total

+1 project costs allocable to the parking component of the project, and 2 shall be up to 40 percent of the total project costs allocable to the 3 non-parking component of the project.
+In addition, notwithstanding 4 anything to the contrary contained in this section, the maximum 5 amount of any redevelopment incentive grant for a qualified 6 residential project described in (i) below shall be up to 80 percent 7 of the total project costs, and for a mixed use parking project 8 described in (i) through (iv) below shall be up to 100 percent of the 9 total project costs allocable to the parking component and up to 80 10 percent of the total project costs allocable to the non-parking 11 component, provided that if the amount of the redevelopment 12 incentive grant exceeds 40 percent of the total project costs for 13 projects developed by non-public, for-profit entities, the authority 14 shall consider the effect of the increased grant amount in 15 determining the project financing gap, which shall include utilizing 16 a rate of return on a developer's contributed capital, when used to 17 determine the project financing gap, reflective of the reduced 18 financial risk of the project, as set by the authority: (i) with respect 19 to a mixed use parking project or qualified residential project 20 constructed upon all or a portion of a project site which project site 21 was previously the subject of an award of tax credits pursuant to the 22 "Urban Transit Hub Tax Credit Act," P.L.2007, c.346 (C.34:1B-207 23 et seq.), as amended by P.L.2009, c.90 (C.52:27D-489a et al.), but 24 those tax credits were not issued, (ii) for entertainment venues with 25 seating capacity in excess of 5,000, (iii) a visitor center within or 26 adjacent to a national historic park, or (iv) a youth center in or 27 adjacent to a national historic park.
+28 e.
+Except in the case of a qualified residential project, a mixed use parking project, or a project involving university infrastructure, the authority and the State Treasurer may enter into a redevelopment incentive grant agreement only if they make a finding that the State revenues to be realized from the redevelopment project will be in excess of the amount necessary to reimburse the developer for its project financing gap.
+This finding may be made by an estimation based upon the professional judgment of the Chief Executive Officer of the authority and the State Treasurer.